 - development and testing of computable general equilibrium models in the regions.

-The paper "Methods of Digraphs for Multi-dimensional Screening" by the MSSE leading research fellow Sergey Kokovin (co-authored with Babu Nahata from the University of Louisville) has been accepted for publication at the Annals of Operations Research.
+The paper "Toward a theory of monopolistic competition" by the MSSE chief research fellow Jacques Thisse and leading research fellow Philip Ushchev (co-authored with Mathieu Parenti from the Université Libre de Bruxelles) has been accepted for publication at the Journal of Economic Theory.

 Research assistant of MSSE Shamil Sharapudinov who is a second-year master student at the Saint Petersburg School of Economics and Management at HSE has been awarded the Gaidar merit scholarship for the 2016 - 2017 academic year by the Ministry of Education and Science.